tnamdevnote/nomadhair/README.md

 </div>

 ### 1. Planning and Design Process
 #### 1-1.
-Establishing brand identity
+Establishing style guide
 I started out by defining a system that can help me make design decision more quickly.
-Rather than including all elements from the start, I focused on the key elements such as color scheme, typography, and logo.
+Rather than trying to set the guides for all elements from the start, I decided to focus on the key elements such as color scheme, typography, and logo.
 This not only prevented me from getting lost in limitless pool of colors and font sizes, but also made it much easier to ensure consistency in overall UI as the design evolved.
 <br>
 <br>
 ![image](https://github.com/tnamdevnote/nomadhair/assets/44216709/9a056e64-4141-4e12-af78-eb7195968d4c)